ros2/design/articles/ros2_sectest.md

 ### ROS 2 specific VS Generic Vulnerabilities

-Unlike the ALIAS Robotic Vulnerability Disclosure Program [RVDP][RVDP], this security assessment program focuses on vulnerabilities *directly related to ROS 2*.
+Unlike the Alias Robotics Robot Vulnerability Database [RVD][RVD], this security assessment program focuses on vulnerabilities *directly related to ROS 2*.

 For instance, the following issues are in scope:

 * Leaking ROS 2 topic data,
-* Triggering ROS 2 services or actions without being unauthorized,
+* Triggering ROS 2 services or actions without being authorized,
 * Abusing node API to disrupt the robot behavior.

 However, vulnerabilities unrelated to ROS 2 are not in scope: